 Source: Jobs and Economic Development Impact Model (USDOE NREL, 2015)

 Note: Totals may not add up due to independent rounding.
-Project Development and Onsite Labor Total represents the Construction and Incerconneciton Labor plus the Construction Related Services.
+Project Development and Onsite Labor Total represents the Construction and Interconnection Labor plus the Construction Related Services.
 The JEDI model only provides the output for this total, and not for these individual components.

 Economic Impact of Construction

-Based upon JEDI model computations, it is anticipated that construction of the proposed Project will directly generate employment of an estimated 75 on-site construction and project development personnel.
+Based upon JEDI model computations, it is anticipated that construction of the proposed Project will directly generate employment of an estimated 75 FTE on-site construction and project development positions, 70 of which will be for Construction and Interconnection labor, and 5 of which will be Construction Related Services.
+The JEDI model resulted in a total output of $36.4 million for annual construction payroll of the 70 on-site construction jobs.
+These estimates of the annual construction payroll by trade are listed in Table 12.

+Table 12.
+Annual Construction Payroll by Trade (in $ Millions)